-My latest project: chined hull for the highest stability, vertical lifting keel, trailerable, suitable for club racing or cruising (two interior versions) , hull in plywood and epoxy with the radius chine system, sparkling performances while sailing and reasonable interiors for coastal cruising.
+The development of the family of small offshore capable sailboat plans : chined hull for the highest stability, vertical lifting keel, trailerable, suitable for club racing or cruising (two interior versions) , plywood and epoxy hull with the radius chine system, sparkling performances while sailing and reasonable interiors for coastal cruising.

 |L hull: 6,30 m||Sail area upwind: 27,5 m2|

 |Maximum Beam: 2,50 m (trailerable)||Masthead/fractional gennaker: 45-26 m2|

 |Draft keel down/up: 1,75 m – 0,50 m||Engine: outboard 2.3-5 HP on transom bracket|